starknet-io/starknet-docs/docs/CLI/commands.md

         --inputs <arguments>
 ```

-Returns the fee estimation for a given [l1 handler](../L1-L2%20Communication/messaging-mechanism.md#l1--l2-message-fees) application, can take the following arguments:
+Returns the fee estimation for a given [L1 handler](../L1-L2%20Communication/messaging-mechanism.md#l1--l2-message-fees) application.
+Can take the following arguments:

 - `from_address`\* - the L1 address of the sender
 - `to_address`\* - the L2 address of the receipient
 - `contract_abi`\* - a path to a JSON file containing the [abi](https://www.cairo-lang.org/docs/hello_starknet/intro.html#the-contract-s-abi) of the receiving contract on L2
-- `function_name`\*- the name of the desired l1 handler
+- `function_name`\*- the name of the desired L1 handler
 - `arguments`\* - inputs to the called handler, represented by a list of space-delimited values

 :::tip Custom endpoints
-When working with the CLI, it's possible to manually choose the read/write endpoints for the
+When working with the CLI, you can manually set the read/write endpoints for the
 interaction with StarkNet, by adding the ``--feeder_gateway_url` and `gateway_url` parameters.

 The following are the endpoints for StarkNet testnet and mainnet: